honzababarik/vscode-api-blueprint-preview/README.md

 - Preview your API Blueprint file right in Visual Studio Code
 - Preview automatically when you save your `.apib` file
+- Save your rendered API Blueprint preview as HTML file for easy publishing

 ## Possible features